madees/dbaudio-DS100-Chataigne-Module/README.md

 https://discord.com/invite/ngnJ5z my contact there is also "madees".

 ## Installation
-To install the Custom Module, just copy the folder in My Documents\Chataigne\modules or use the "Comunity Modules Manager" in Chataigne>File menu.
+To install the Custom Module, just copy the folder in My Documents\Chataigne\modules.
 You'll find the module in the Module Manager>Hardware>Community Modules.

-# Important notice
-This module has been developped with Chataigne v1.7.5, which is still in beta.
-We don't waranty a 100% stable usage, so please make internal test before using it on a show.
+## Principle of use
+You may use Module Commands to change DS100 parameters, and Module Values to retrieve its parameters.
+Values are read only, and from now you can see only one Sound Object at a time in SoundObjects container, but you can change the SoundObject ID you want to retreive as a parameter.
+When you change this ID, it will retreive automatically all the container values of the corresponding SoundObject once, even if you don't use "Get SoundObjects" auto update function.

 ## Module interface
-First, Module parameters :
+First, global Module parameters :
 #### - Update rate
 OSC reception pooling rate, in Hz.
 Default recommended value is 20Hz, minimum is 0.2 Hz (5 seconds), maximum is 50 Hz (20 ms).
 If you don't need to retrieve values container below, you can de-activate the "get" commands, for example if Chataigne is the only controling device or just send commands.
 If your application is not time critical in terms of real time feedback of DS100 object parameters, you can lower the rate and save ressources and network bandwitdth.

 #### - Get SoundObjects, Get Scenes, Get EnSpace
 Send commands to DS100 to retrieve corresponding values container datas from device, at update rate specified above.
 If you don't need continuous feedback from device, you can deactivate those functions, it will reduce OSC/DS100 load and network traffic bandwidth.
-Default values are "false" (off) so the module is "OSC quiet" and only send commands when needed, no automatic update to retrieve those containers values.
+Default values are "false" (off) so the module is "OSC output quiet" when no Commands are sent by your Noisette, those containers values will update only when you use corresponding Commands, and so the device answers back to confirm reception and parameters changes.

 #### - Default Coordinate Mapping
 Used in all commands that need to specify a coordinate mapping.
-If you set in command or soundObject.values.mapping parameter at 0, it will use this default value instead.
+If you set it at 0 in SoundObject positionning Commands, it will use this default value instead.

 #### - OSC Input port
 Preset to DS100 talking port (50011) and local IP.